jbarbourmoore/Algorithms-And-Data-Structures/README.md

 ![This shows the traveling Salesperson with 5 nodes and 2 salespeople.
 When given the option of 1 or 2 salespeople the algorithm finds that a single salesperson is most efficient.](https://github.com/jbarbourmoore/Algorithms-And-Data-Structures/blob/9cb2661fefc269dfb15d973686b2cfc32f7102af/OutputImages/TSP_5Node2Salespeople.png "Traveling Sales Person with 5 Nodes")

 ![This shows the traveling salesperson problem with 8 nodes and 4 salespeople.
 When given the option of up to four salespeople the algorithm finds that 2 Salespeople is most efficient.](https://github.com/jbarbourmoore/Algorithms-And-Data-Structures/blob/9cb2661fefc269dfb15d973686b2cfc32f7102af/OutputImages/TSP_8Node4Salespeople.png "Traveling Sales Person with 8 Nodes")

+#### RSA Encryption Scheme

+Utilized the extended form of Euclid's Algorithm in order to create an implementation along the lines of the RSA Encryption Scheme.
+It takes in two large prime numbers and generates both private and public encyption keys.
+Messages encrypted with the public key must be decrypted using the private key.

 ## Data Structures